Pagination

 Data Fetcher handles the most common types of pagination:

-A page parameter is set in the URL to tell the API which page number of data you want. e.g.
+A page parameter is set in the URL to tell the API which page number of the data you want. e.g.

 • Page 1:http://example.com/?page=1